gtuja/GSL/Document/SyRS.md

 - Keep alive shall enqueue data below.
   - Elapsed time after power on
   - Occupation time of PSM
-- BPM shall be triggered by the GSL API, vidGslProc.
+- BPM shall be triggered by the GSL API, vidGslProcCallback.
-- Time consuming peocesses, e.g., serial communication, E2P manipulation, shall be done wirh IPC method, e.g., Queue of NOOS.
+- Time consuming peocesses, e.g., serial communication, E2P manipulation, shall be done in this module.
+- BPM is comprised of XPMs, i.e., IPM, DPM, EPM.
+- XPM is eXtended Process Manager those are part of BPM.
+- XPM is comprised of IPM, DPM, EPM.
+- IPM shall be responsible for idle processes, e.g., watch dog clear.
-- BPM shall be responsible for background processes below.
+- DPM shall be responsible for diagnostic processes below.
   - Dequeue trace data and transmit them to connected device.
   - Dequeue keep alive data and transmit them to connected device.
+- EPM shall be responsible for eeprom manipulations.
 - DIAG is an independent module that provides diagnostic methods below.
   - Start us unit counter, e.g., vidDiagTusStart.
   - Get the us unit elapsed time, e.g., u64DiagTusElapses.